 University of Dayton’s online Master of Applied Behavior Analysis (ABA) program offers class start dates three times per year — in January, May and September.
+The Educator Fieldwork Track is only offered each September.
 Applications are now being accepted for the upcoming cohort; admission decisions are made on a rolling basis.

 Early Priority Deadline

 November 7, 2022

 January 2, 2023